nafets227/backup/README.md

 ## IMAP
 IMAP Logon name must be the Email including the domain.

+# Security (Secrets)
+Each remote system needs a Secret for Authentication and authorisation.
+Typical form of Secrets are public keys or passwords.
+Secrets are searched in the following order:
+  1. Paramter
+     if the --srcsecret or --dstsecret parameters are set, they must contain a fully qualified pathname of the secret
+  2. Default
+     The default is to search in /backup/<partner>.<extension>.
+     <partner> specifies the remote id (e.g. machinename or Emailname).
+     Extension depends on the type (e.g. .password for IMAP, .id_rsa as SSH-key for rsync or remote execution).
+  3. System Default
+     only in case of SSH the system Default /root/.ssh/id_rsa is used.

 # Future Plans #
 Features planned in the future